 The NIS2 Directive on cybersecurity for Networks and Information Systems emerges as a necessity to update European legislation on the topic.
-It is a binding text for all Member States, whose transposition is due today October 17.
+It is a binding text for all Member States, whose transposition was implemented on October 17.
 In What You Should Know About the New European NIS2 Directive on Cybersecurity, Teresa Ruiz focused on the need to take action in case of a cyberattack, given the new regulations theses Directives impose on essential companies.
 In this article, we will analyze the basic points of our action plan when we have already suffered a cyberattack.

 If you are unsure why you should keep reading, here’s a fact: Cybercrime is predicted to cost the world $9.5 trillion USD in 2024 .
 Additionally, non-compliance with both directives can have severe consequences, such as significant financial penalties, operational restrictions, or even the closure of operations.